-Environmental Justice (maximum 8 points)
+□ Environmental Justice (maximum 8 points)

-Proposals can receive up to eight points if the proposed project benefits primary target area.
-A maximum of 4 points if the proposed project benefits a secondary target area.
+A proposal will be awarded up to eight extra points if the proposed project benefits low income and/or minority neighborhoods.
 A map of the environmental justice target areas is included in this document.

-6. Complete Streets (16 points)
+6. Complete Streets (14 points)